 Each of these comparisons provides evidence that Yom HaAtzmaut has molded itself into a day as holy as any commanded in the Torah or other sacred Jewish texts.
 It is a day set aside for spiritual renewal and connection to the State of Israel; enjoying time with family and friends; and raising Israeli flags to celebrate both Israeli independence and Jewish peoplehood.

 In North America, Yom HaAtzmaut provides a perfect opportunity to explore how Israel can have meaning in our lives.
-By using this day for study and reflection, as well as for celebrating the state and our Israeli brothers and sisters, not only will we enrich our own lives, but also demonstrate a deep connection to both the land and her people.
+By using this day for study and reflection, as well as for celebrating the state and our Israeli brethren, not only will we enrich our own lives, but also demonstrate a deep connection to both the land and her people.